georgie-z/web_voyager_project/README.md

 3. **Observation**: After the action, the agent observes the changes in the environment (e.g., the page’s new state).
 It uses the scratchpad to record its previous reasoning, actions and observations, reassesses the situation, and decides whether further action is needed.

-4. **Iteration**: The loop repeats—reasoning about the new state, taking actions, and observing outcomes—until the task is completed).
+4. **Iteration**: The loop repeats—reasoning about the new state, taking actions, and observing outcomes—until the task is completed.
 This cycle of reasoning, acting, and observing helps the agent adapt to dynamic situations and make informed decisions.

 ## Demo Video